Call us: (+44)20 7100 8788

 The cost of purchasing and running the business.

 This is a good indication that all financial implications have been considered.
-Remember to recognise the risks of hidden costs and indicate that there is a mitigation plan in place.
+Remember to understand the risks of hidden costs and indicate that there is a mitigation plan in place.
 This information helps banks to recognise the reliability of the business.

 How the practice is going to be run.